rsyslog/rsyslog/source/configuration/modules/sigprov_ksi.rst

 **Author:** Rainer Gerhards <rgerhards@adiscon.com>

-**Supported Since:** since 8.11.0
+**Supported:** from 8.11.0 to 8.26.0

 **Description**:

 Provides the ability to sign syslog messages via the GuardTime KSI signature services.

 **Configuration Parameters**: